 - Discontinuation symptoms resolve as the body readjusts, while recurrent depression continues and may get worse.

 - Discontinuation symptoms often include physical complaints that aren’t commonly found in depression, such as dizziness, flulike symptoms, and abnormal sensations.”

-If symptoms persist for more than one month and are worsening, your patient may be experiencing depression relapse.
+If one or more of these symptoms persist for more than one month and are worsening, your patient may be experiencing depression relapse.

 Antidepressant Discontinuation Treatment Must be Individualized

-Healthcare providers may struggle with creating an antidepressant withdrawal strategy for their patients.
+Healthcare providers may struggle with creating an antidepressant withdrawal strategy to help their patients.
 This is because clinical studies have yet to find a causal link between tapering strategies and symptom prevention.

 “It is very hard to find detailed, professionally approved guidelines for tapering and discontinuation of antidepressants,” write Ronald Pies, MD, and David Osser, MD, in Psychiatric Times.